What is interoception?

 Where is the interoceptive system?

-The nerves live within our mya fascia, our skin or any living tissue that has the ability to retain and communicate information (cells).
+The nerves live within our myofascia, our skin or any living tissue that has the ability to retain and communicate information (cells).

 How is interoception related to emotional regulation?

 (and the list goes on).
-Along with these feelings the brain will begin its many thought processes about the event and using pre-wired responses the body will then begin to express itself accordingly, in a manner that the person finds helpful.
-A manner that is unique to them based on their window of tolerance, their ability self regulate and their current state
+Along with these feelings the brain will begin its many thought processes about the event and using pre-wired responses the body will then begin to express itself accordingly, in a reactionary manner.
+A manner that is unique to each individual and based on their window of tolerance, their ability self regulate and their current state of health.